stellaexp/full-stack-frameworks-project/README.md

 ## UX

 I started the UX process by looking at a variety of popular online shops, such as ASOS, Amazon and Society6, to see how a user would navigate their shopping experience.
-I focused on the shopping basket structure and the ease of the buying processs.
+I focused on the shopping basket structure and the ease of the buying process.
 I then created my user stories based on my research, and from the videos in the course content.

-After I created my user stories I turned my attention to the UI of the site.
+After I created my user stories, I turned my attention to the UI of the site.
 I knew I wanted to create a 'clean' look and feel to the website, with easy navigation at the top.
 I decided on the name and thought the logo should come from Google Fonts.
 I then created some wireframes based upon this.

 The user stories and low-fidelity wireframes are located in the UI-UX folder.

 ## Database schema

-An example of the data structure in sqlite is as follows;
+An example of the data structure in SQLite is as follows;

 **Products**